wanyaland/school-payments/terraform/eks/README.md

 - Terraform 1.5.0 or later
 - AWS CLI configured with appropriate permissions
-- Terraform Cloud account (optional, for remote execution)
+- ECR repository will be created automatically by Terraform

 ## Required Permissions